isc-projects/kea/doc/sphinx/arm/config.rst

 Comments and User Context
 -------------------------

-You can specify shell, C or C++ style comments in the JSON configuration file if you use the file locally.
-This is convenient and works in simple cases where your configuration is kept statically using local file.
-However, since comments are not part of JSON syntax, most JSON tools will detect them as errors.
-Another problem with them is once Kea loads its configuration, the shell, C and C++ style comments are ignored.
-If you use commands such as `config-get` or `config-write`, those comments will be lost.
+Shell, C, or C++ style comments are all permitted in the JSON configuration file if the file is used locally.
+This is convenient and works in simple cases where the configuration is kept statically using a local file.
+However, since comments are not part of JSON syntax, most JSON tools detect them as errors.
+Another problem with them is that once Kea loads its configuration, the shell, C, and C++ style comments are ignored.
+If commands such as `config-get` or `config-write` are used, those comments are lost.
 An example of such comments has been presented in the previous section.

-Historically, to address the problem Kea code allowed to put `comment` strings as valid JSON entities.
-This had the benefit of being retained through various operations (such as `config-get`) or allowed processing by JSON tools.
+Historically, to address the problem, Kea code allowed the use of `comment` strings as valid JSON entities.
+This had the benefit of being retained through various operations (such as `config-get`), or allowing processing by JSON tools.
 An example JSON comment looks like this:

 ::